Augustinian Monastery > Sacred buildings

 on Herrenchiemsee Island, wall painting, around 1770

-From 1979 to 1989 archaeological excavations were carried out on the Herreninsel, which indicate that the first monastery on the site of the present building was founded in the early 7 th century (before 629).
+From 1979 to 1989 archaeological excavations were carried out on Herrenchiemsee Island, which prove that the first monastery on the site of the present building was founded in the early 7th century (before 629).
 Fragments of the choir screen1 indicate that the Carolingian monastery church had an interior of great artistic quality.

 St. Salvator, the abbey dedicated to the Divine Saviour, was replaced in the High Middle Ages by an Augustinian Monastery with a church dedicated to St Sixtus and St Sebastian which was consecrated in 1135.
 From 1215 the church also served as the cathedral of the Chiemsee bishops.
 The Romanesque church with its two towers was rebuilt in the Late Middle Ages.